Bergen

 Because fjord trips fail when a distant gateway, one ferry, one cruise, one train, and one road segment all have to work on the same day.

-Avoid making a scenic mountain road the only route spine.
+Avoid making a scenic mountain road the only way through the day.
 Use a tunnel, lower road, closer base, or add buffer time until road status is confirmed.

 They solve different trip problems.
 Sognefjord is a broader rail/cruise/village network; Geirangerfjord is a compact scenic-road, ferry, and cruise commitment.